-As your law firm, we will fight for you.
-Attorney Wes McConnell and the rest of our team know how to gather evidence in employment law.
-We will make sure you have the strongest possible claim to present to the EEOC.
+As your lawyer, I will fight for you.
+I know how to gather evidence in employment law.
+I will make sure you have the strongest possible claim to present to the EEOC.

-Contact Our Employment Law Office Today For A Case Evaluation
+Contact My Employment Law Office Today For A Case Evaluation

-Call 720-759-3008 to schedule an initial consultation with our lawyer, Wes McConnell.
-You can also email us via our Contact page.
+Call 720-759-3008 to schedule an initial consultation with me, Wes McConnell.
+You can also email me.